CaesarDev/caesar-the-daily-crud/README.md

 - [ ] Add the search form to the view
 - [ ] Add a view to present the search results
 - [ ] BONUS: Add the ability to search both title and body

+## Laracasts
+The Laracast series "Laravel 8 From Scratch" are related to the tasks and we recommend that you watch them before taking on the task.